russell-archer/StoreHelper/README.md

 }
 ```

-We also introduce a "hamburger menu" that allows us to display various useful options:
+If we wrap the `Purchase` view content in a `ScrollView` and `NavigationView`, we can introduce a "hamburger menu" that allows us to display various useful options:

 ![](./readme-assets/StoreHelperDemo55.png)